From LinuxReviewsJump to navigationJump to search

 - DissenterDissenter is a "Free Speech" web browser made by Gab Ai.
 It appears to be a fork of an old Brave version which itself was forked off an old Chromium version.
 It is available for Windows, macOS and there are .deb and .rpm versions for Linux.
 The Linux version is not very useful since it doesn't even run or produce a web browser window.

 - DoobleDooble is a free software web browser made using the Qt toolkit's webview module.
 It's github page describes it as "A colorful Web browser".
 Releases are made for Windows, MacOS and Debian.
 It can be compiled for other GNU/Linux variants beyond Debian as well as FreeBSD but ready-to-use releases are not made.
 Compiling and installing it on GNU/Linux systems beyond Debian is not that difficult if you are a wizard but it is not strait-forward if you are clueless.
-The Debian installation README is not at all useful on other GNU/Linux variants.
-Once installed it's a working browser but it's not great and it has some flaws which makes it unsuitable as a daily driver web browser.
+The Debian installation README is useful on such a GNU/Linux variant.
+Once installed it's a working browser.

 Falkon (previously known as "QupZilla") is a web browser built on the Qt framework.
 It uses Qt's WebEngine (=chromium) for rendering.
 It supports themes, python plugins and filtering of unwanted elements.
 It has a lot of potential.
 It has some very fundamental usability problems which rules out using it as a daily browser.
 It could become an alternative to Firefox and Chrome/Chromium.
 As of now it's just not.